By Rick Steves

 It's usually easiest to book your room through the hotel's website.
 Many have a reservation-request form built right in.
 (For the best rates, always use the hotel's official site and not a booking agency's site.)
 If there's no reservation form, or for complicated requests, send an email.
 Most hotels are accustomed to guests who speak only English.

-- the number of nights you'll stay
+- Number of nights you'll stay

 Confirming a Reservation